dact-chant/PyCantus/docs/source/development_docs.md

 title,siglum,century,provenance,srclink,cursus
 F-Pn : Lat.
 17436,F-Pn Lat.
 17436,9th century,Abbaye Saint-Corneille de Compiègne,https://musmed.eu/source/13502,Romanum
 ```
-With this pair of files reaction of PyCantus depends on parameters of initialization of `Corpus`:
+With this pair of files, the reaction of PyCantus depends on the parameters of initialization of `Corpus`:

 If `check_missing_sources` is set to `True`:
 We will recieve Error saying: